-- For Botox and Dysport treatments, applying an ice pack prior to injections can help constrict blood vessels while also reducing discomfort of the injections.
+- For Botox and Dysport treatments, applying an ice pack prior to injections can help constrict blood vessels while also reducing the discomfort of the injections.

 - For dermal fillers, talk to your doctor about the use of sharp needles vs cannulas for the treatment area.
-There are less needle pokes with the cannula technique and consequently less risk of bruising.
+There are fewer needle pokes with the cannula technique and consequently less risk of bruising.

 After Your Treatment, Botox or Dysport